lilavera/DFA/README.md

 # DFA
-Implementation of determined state automate with specified states in separate .txt file
+Implementation of determined finished automate with specified states in separate .txt file